-* At the present, there's no prospect of a Joint-STARS replacement, and so the instinct is to upgrade the machines in service.
-With funds tight Northrop Grumman has abandoned MP-RTIP, instead envisioning enhancements to the AN/APY-7 radar system and other avionics, along with the addition of of the MS-117 multispectral imager at the rear of the radar canoe fairing -- the imager has already been evaluated on a Joint-STARS -- and two AESA arrays in "cheek" positions on the side of the forward fuselage.
+* In the wake of this fiasco, the fallback plan was to upgrade the Joint-STARS fleet.
+With funds tight Northrop Grumman abandoned MP-RTIP, instead envisioning enhancements to the AN/APY-7 radar system and other avionics, along with the addition of of the MS-117 multispectral imager at the rear of the radar canoe fairing -- the imager had already been evaluated on a Joint-STARS -- and two AESA arrays in "cheek" positions on the side of the forward fuselage.
 The AESA arrays would be based on technology developed for the F-35 Joint Strike Fighter program, and would provide much of the capability of MP-RTIP at lower cost.

 * Sources include:

 Other materials were also found on the Federation of American Scientists website and US military sources found on the web.